Cognitive Variability: Towards more Diverse and Adaptable Thinking

 If the discourse is too biased toward a certain idea, InfraNodus will steer it toward diversification.
 If the discourse is too dispersed, InfraNodus will steer it toward more focus.

 When we talk about variability, there are different ways to describe it.
-As we are dealing with discourse, we should take into account both structural and narrative properties.
+As we are dealing with discourse, we should take into account structural, narraitive, and semantic properties.

 Network structure parameters help identify mind-viral immunity level.

-Using the approach above, identify 4 states of variability, which are comprised of 8 stages.
+Using the approach above, we identify 4 states of variability, which are comprised of 8 stages.
 Each state and every stage correponds to a certain combination of discourse structure parameters as measured through network science algorithms that we use.
-For example, how densely connected the discourse is, how modular it is, concentration of the main ideas in the main topical cluster, distribution of influence across the discoursive network, degree distribution, dynamics of influence in the narrative.
+These are:

 Cognitive polysingularity: network variability dynamics.

-In order to study variability, we borrowed the terminology used in DFA methodology (detrended fluctuation analysis), which is commonly used for identifying HRV (heart-rate variability) in medicine.
+To quantify narrative variability, we use terminology used in DFA methodology (detrended fluctuation analysis), which is commonly used for identifying HRV (heart-rate variability) in medical science.
 This is a robust approach to providing quantifiable data on variability and it also distinguishes four different states (uniform, regular, fractal, complex), which correspond to four different types of variability (repetitive, stationary, self-similar across scale, and non-stationary).

 Now that we presented the theory behind the approach, here is how it is implemented into InfraNodus, which identifies 8 stages of discourse evolution (indicated with numbers on the scheme above).